Reports and Dashboards in Salesforce

 - The data which is displayed in reports is based on the running user’s sharing and security settings.
 But when we schedule a report we have to select a running user based on whose security and sharing settings the report is generated.

 - Every report is saved in a particular folder.
 Users who have access to the report folders can run the report.

 - Each user, group, or role can have its level of access to a folder.

 With this access level, users can see the data in a report but cannot make any changes except cloning it into a new report.

-With this access level, users can do everything Viewers & Editors can do, plus they can also control other user’s access levels to this folder.
-Also, users with Manager Access levels can delete the report.
+With this access level, users can do everything Viewers & Editors can do, plus they can also control other users’ access levels to this folder.
+Also, users with Manager Access levels can rename or delete the report.

 If a folder does not have Manager Access then it is public and users with “View Reports in Public folders” can view it.
 Depending on their object access these users can run the report.
 Reports present in public folders can be emailed to Salesforce users.

-If a user is not ready to share his/her report then he/she should save it in “My Personal Custom Reports” folders.
+If a user is not ready to share his/her report then he/she should save it in the “My Personal Custom Reports” folder.
 Reports can be exported in .xlsx format or.csv format The report displays up to 2000 rows of data.
 Larger reports can be emailed to Excel.

-A user cannot create a report on an object he/she does not have access to.
+A user cannot create a report on an object he/she does not have access.